sony/mapray-js/examples/terrain/README.md

-# maprayJS Rumbler
+# Example: Terrain and atmospheric representation
-This is a demo application with interactive mouse operation on [Mapray](https://mapray.com) website.
+This is a demonstration of terrain and atmospheric representation

-## Preparing your Development Environment
+## Setup your Development Environment
 Install [node.js](https://nodejs.org/)
 ```bash
 brew install node